 At George Sink, P.A.
 Injury Lawyers, we can help you understand your rights after a South Carolina construction accident.
 We offer free case reviews, and can help you with your workers’ compensation claim denial or filing a personal injury lawsuit against a third party who caused or contributed to your injuries.
 Call us today at 803-999-2993 to discuss your accident and injuries with a construction accident lawyer in Columbia, SC.

 We Know How To Protect Your Rights And We Are Ready To Fight For You!Give Us A Call »

-- Two-thirds of your lost wages until you can return to work
+- Compensation for a portion of your lost wages while you cannot work

 - Permanent total disability and/or permanent partial disability

 - Funeral and burial benefits

 Getting Compensation from a Third Party After a Construction Industry Injury in Columbia, SC